Back to National Guide

 How We Calculate

 Estimates are based on current licensed fencing contractor and carpenter rates across the Adelaide metropolitan area, adjusted for material costs in SA.
 All prices include GST.
 Figures cover standard residential timber fencing.
-Colorbond, aluminium, and masonry fences are not included.
+Colorbond, aluminium, pool fencing, and masonry walls may fall outside these ranges.

 Know what you need?